Need a crash course on Bitcoin layers?

 Conclusion

-We’re here to help developers building on Bitcoin, and we are actively looking into what tools developers need for Ordinals.
-If there’s specific ordinal tooling you’d like to see, let us know and reach out to the Hiro team on the HIRO-PUBLIC channels on the Stacks discord.
+We’re here to help developers building on Bitcoin, and if there’s specific ordinal tooling you’d like to see, let us know and reach out to the Hiro team on the Hiro Developer Tools channels on the Stacks discord.

 Copy link